Unfit rented home? Claiming under the Fitness for Human Habitation Act

 This is where renters get confused, and it matters.

-A traditional housing disrepair claim relies on common law obligations under Section 11 of the Landlord and Tenant Act 1985, which covers repairs to the structure, exterior, and installations.
-The Housing Disrepair Protocol sets out a formal pre-action procedure: you send a letter before claim, the landlord has time to inspect and respond, and both parties exchange expert reports before anything goes to court.
+A traditional housing disrepair claim relies on the statutory implied repairing covenant in Section 11 of the Landlord and Tenant Act 1985, which covers repairs to the structure, exterior, and installations.
+The Pre-Action Protocol for Housing Conditions Claims (England) sets out a formal pre-action procedure.
+You send a letter before claim, the landlord has time to inspect and respond, and both parties exchange expert reports before anything goes to court.

 The Homes (Fitness for Human Habitation) Act 2018 is different in two ways.
 First, it covers a broader range of hazards.
 A property can have a working boiler and intact walls and still be unfit if severe mould has rendered a bedroom unusable.
-Second, and more usefully for tenants, the standard is fitness for the actual occupant, not just structural adequacy.
+Second, and more usefully for tenants, the standard is whether the home is fit to live in overall, not only whether it is structurally adequate.

 In practice, most solicitors run both claims together because they overlap considerably.
 If your landlord has failed to repair a structural defect and that failure has made the property unfit, you have arguments under Section 11 and Section 9A at the same time.

-One important procedural note: while the Act does not technically require you to give formal notice before suing, courts expect it.
+There is one important procedural note.
+While the Act does not technically require you to give formal notice before suing, courts expect it.
 Send a written complaint, describe the defect clearly, and give a reasonable timeframe for a response, typically 14 to 28 days for urgent issues.
 If you skip this step, a judge may penalise you on costs even if you win.

 For the full procedural picture, our housing disrepair protocol UK tenant guide covers the pre-action steps in detail.

-#04What compensation can tenants claim under the Act
+How much compensation can you claim under the Act?

 Courts award two main types of remedy under the Act: an injunction forcing the landlord to carry out repairs, and damages for the period the property was unfit.

 Damages are calculated as a percentage of rent for the period of unfitness, based on how severely the defects affected your enjoyment of the property.
-In 2024, one judge awarded damages equivalent to a 90% rent reduction for a property deemed unfit throughout the tenancy (Smith v Jones, County Court, 2024).
-That figure is at the extreme end, reserved for properties that are practically uninhabitable.
-Typical awards range from 25% to 50% of rent for the affected period.
+Awards commonly run from 25% to 50% of rent for the affected period, with the top of that range reserved for defects that made most of the home unusable.

-To illustrate what that means in practice: if your rent is £1,400 per month and your property had severe mould in two rooms for 12 months, a 40% reduction would produce a damages award of £6,720.
+To put that in practice, if your rent is £1,400 per month and your property had severe mould in two rooms for 12 months, a 40% reduction would produce a damages award of £6,720.
 That is not a small sum.

 You can also recover consequential losses, including the cost of alternative accommodation if you had to leave temporarily, damage to personal belongings caused by the disrepair, and medical costs directly attributable to the condition of the property.